Silverpop/mobile-connector-sdk-ios/EngageSDK-1-1-0-Demo-ios/README.md

 ## Expected Behavior

 Here is some sample data for the different scenarios.
-Obviously the data in these examples will not match the once in the app since it is generating new data every time.
-The other obvious differece is that the example app is using a column called 'Custom Integration Test Column Id' instead of 'Facebook Id.'
+Obviously the data in these examples will not match the ones in the app since it is generating new data every time.
+The other obvious differece is that the example app is using a column called 'Custom Integration Test Column Id' instead of 'Facebook Id' - and you are free to use any id column you wish in your own app.

 ### <a name="scenario1"/>Scenario 1
 Description: There is no existing recipient on the server